 Beginning the game in Go is both critical and very difficult to do well.
 Players try to play stones far enough apart so that they form the beginnings of territory encirclements but close enough so that they can be linked up into groups should they come under attack.
 Initial stones tend to be played near the corners - corners are the easiest places to capture territory because they only have to be surrounded on two sides.
 Good players will begin by positioning stones seemingly at random across the board but in reality they are staking their claims to particular areas.
 After this initial period, local skirmishes and larger battles will form in areas of contention.
 Players need to be able to comprehend and deal with all the smaller conflicts while never becoming distracted from the overall picture of the war.

 Eventually, the players agree that no more stones can be played since all territory is claimed and all local battles have been played to their conclusion.
 Play continues until both players agree to this.
 At this point the winner and the margin of victory is determined.
-Essentially, each player scores the number of points of territory plus the number of prisoners captured.
-The totals are unimportant - it is the difference between them that is measured and it is customary to calculate this in a special way.

 These rules are provided by Masters Traditional Games, an Internet shop selling quality traditional games, pub games and unusual games.
 For information on copying and copyright, see our disclaimer.